Siteglide/documentation/developer-tools/building-for-marketplace/theme-module-example.md

 Next we’re going to add in various core elements such as Pages, a Page Template, Header & Footer.

 First, within your `modules/<module_name>/public` folder, create a new folder called `views`.
-Inside the views folder, we’ll be creating several new folder structures to house the various files we’d like to include.
+Inside the views folder, we'll be creating several new folder structures to house the various files we’d like to include.
 Below I’ll list each of these directories and give an explanation as to what they will be used for:

 * `layouts/templates` - A Page Template file used to wrap all of our theme pages.
 * `pages` - Several Pages we would like to include in our module and display on the site.